jfr609/architecture-refactoring-helper/README.md

 ### Using the application

-After starting the docker containers the API can be reached at:
+After starting the docker containers, the API can be reached at:
 - "https://localhost:8080/api/v1" or
 - "https://localhost:5000/api/v1"

-and the User interface at:
+The user interface at:
 - "https://localhost:8080/" or
 - "https://localhost:9000/"

 ### Troubleshooting

-It might be necessary to change the production URL of the API inside the user interface project.
+It might be necessary to change the API production URL inside the UI project.
-This can be done in the "{RepositoryFolder}/UI/src/environments/environment.prod.ts" file.
+This can be done in the file "{RepositoryFolder}/UI/src/environments/environment.prod.ts".

 ## Running the Backend